Could amniotic fluid mist help heal scarred lungs?

 Summary

-This early-stage study tests whether inhaling a mist made from donated amniotic fluid is safe for people with interstitial lung disease (ILD), a condition that scars the lungs and makes breathing hard.
-About 50 adults aged 40-90 with mild-to-moderate ILD will receive the treatment.
-The main goal is to check for side effects, but researchers will also look for signs that the mist might improve lung function.
+This early-stage study tests whether inhaling a mist made from donated human amniotic fluid is safe for people with interstitial lung disease (ILD), a condition that scars the lungs and makes breathing hard.
+About 50 adults aged 40 to 90 with mild to moderate ILD will receive the treatment.
+The goal is to check for side effects and see if lung function improves.

 Get updates